Ambala: Cloth Market

 The Cloth Market is considered to be the largest textile market in this region.
-It is located in sector 7, the central part of the city of Ambala.
-The market is known for catering to wedding related shopping.
+The market is known for catering to wedding-related shopping.
 The most commonly bought items are sarees and silk clothing.

 Transport

 Ambala is connected to all of the other major cities of north India.
 It is a big interchange for various commuters for all neighbouring states.

-National Highway NH 44 popularly known as GT road earlier known as NH 1 passes through Ambala and connects it to National capital Delhi, Panipat, Ludhiana and Amritsar.
-NH 152 connects it to state capital Chandigarh, Kaithal.
+National Highway NH 44, popularly known as GT road and earlier known as NH 1, passes through Ambala and connects it to the national capital (Delhi), Panipat, Ludhiana, and Amritsar.
+NH 152 connects Ambala to the state capital, Chandigarh, and Kaithal.

 Apart from the Interstate service, Ambala also houses one of the oldest local bus services in Haryana, which is run by both Haryana roadways and private companies.
 Other means of local transportation include auto rickshaws and cycle rickshaws.

 Roadways

 Bus service is the major means of public transport in this district.
-Ambala depot came into being on 1 August 1950.
-The office of the General Manager has situated on the premises of the depot workshop at Ambala City.
-Ambala depot has a sub depot at Naraingarh.
+The Ambala depot came into being on 1 August 1950.
+The office of the General Manager iss situated on the premises of the depot workshop at Ambala City.
+Ambala depot has a sub-depot at Naraingarh.

 Presently, Haryana Roadways, Ambala has 200 buses, which carry about 34.88 Lac's passengers daily and cover a distance of about 19000 km daily.
-Out of these, total distance covered on interstate routes is 24,711 km and 41.469 km are operated within Haryana every day.
+Out of these, the total distance covered on interstate routes is 24,711 km and 41.469 km are operated within Haryana every day.

-New Bus Stand at Ambala Cantt was inaugurated on 12 July 1999 and the total land of bus stand is 6.7 acre.
-Bus stands in this district exist at Ambala City, Naraingarh and Barara as well.
-A sub-depot-level workshop has also been provided at Naraingarh.
-'Yatri Niwas' exists on the campus of Ambala Cantt. bus stand for the convenience of the commuters who wish to stay for the night.
+New Bus Stand at Ambala Cantt was inaugurated on 12 July 1999, and the total land of bus stand is 6.7 acre.
+Bus stands in this district exist at Ambala City, Naraingarh, and Barara as well.
+A sub-depot level workshop has also been provided at Naraingarh.
+'Yatri Niwas' exists on the campus of Ambala Cantt bus stand for the convenience of the commuters who wish to stay for the night.

-Besides, the Haryana Roadways buses, the government has issued permits to private operators on local routes.
-Presently 60 such buses are plying in Ambala district.
+Besides the Haryana Roadways buses, the government has issued permits to private operators on local routes.
+Presently, 60 buses are plying in Ambala district.

-The bus stand is very near to Ambala Cantt Jn.
-(Railway station).
-Most of the buses plying on GT road (NH1) stop in front of the Railway station.
+The bus stand is very near to Ambala Cantt Jn. (railway station).
+Most of the buses plying on GT road (NH1) stop in front of the railway station.